awsdocs/amazon-cognito-developer-guide/doc_source/user-pool-settings-mfa-totp.md

 1. Your app presents the user with the private key, or a QR code that you generate from the private key\.
 Your user must enter the key into a TOTP\-generating app such as Google Authenticator\.
 You can use [libqrencode](https://github.com/fukuchi/libqrencode/) to generate a QR code\.

-1. Your user enters the key, or scans the QR code into a code generator app such as Google Authenticator, and the app begins generating codes\.
+1. Your user enters the key, or scans the QR code into a authenticator app such as Google Authenticator, and the app begins generating codes\.

 ## Verify the TOTP token<a name="user-pool-settings-mfa-totp-verification"></a>

 Next, verify the TOTP token\.
 Request sample codes from your user and provide them to the Amazon Cognito service to confirm that the user is successfully generating TOTP codes, as follows\.

-1. Your app prompts your user for a code to demonstrate that they have set up their code generator properly\.
+1. Your app prompts your user for a code to demonstrate that they have set up their authenticator app properly\.

-1. The user's code generator displays a temporary password\.
-The code generator bases the password on the secret key you gave to the user\.
+1. The user's authenticator app displays a temporary password\.
+The authenticator app bases the password on the secret key you gave to the user\.

 1. Your user enters their temporary password\.
 Your app passes the temporary password to Amazon Cognito in a `[VerifySoftwareToken](https://docs.aws.amazon.com/cognito-user-identity-pools/latest/APIReference/API_VerifySoftwareToken.html)` API request\.